smchinn/fork-practice/README.md

 # fork-practice

-So, do you want to learn how to frok a repo?
+So, do you want to learn how to fork(1) a repo?
 You can!

 1. Fork this repo
 2. Create a branch off of main called `add-folder`